 - Get out of the house

 It’s easy to feel overwhelmed at home with housework or parenting responsibilities.
-Getting fresh air is so important for you and your child.
-Make sure you get out once or twice a day (even during winter) to take a walk with the stroller through a park, run a few errands, enroll in a parent and child class or to hit the local library or bookstore.
+Getting fresh air is important for you and your child.
+Make sure you get out once or twice a day (even during winter) to take a walk with the stroller through a park, run a few errands, enroll in a parent and child class, or hit the local library or bookstore.

 - Seek advice or help

-Let’s face it: dads don’t like to ask for directions or read the manual.
-We recommend approaching parenting a little differently—you can’t do it all by yourself.
+Let’s face it: many dads don’t like to ask for directions or read the manual.
+We recommend approaching parenting a little differently — you can’t do it all by yourself.
 Ask for help when you need it whether it’s hiring a cleaning person to help with housework or calling another parent with a challenge regarding child discipline, potty training or sleep wakings.

 - Embrace the experience